29.05.24

 PetSure claims data for tick paralysis experienced by cats in 2022

 Tick paralysis affects thousands of pets in Australia each year, and as you can see from the figures above, treatment can be very costly.
-Bow Wow Meow includes cover for tick paralysis of up to $3,000, depending on which plan you choose.
-Read more about our plans here.
+Find out more about Bow Wow Meow Pet Insurance cover here.

 Symptoms of paralysis tick in dogs and cats